-Annual bonuses are designed to motivate executive officers to meet the Company's business objectives and annual financial performance targets in particular.
-Bonuses are earned and measured with reference to the Company's Operating EBITDA and, where applicable, that of any specific brand(s) for which the applicable executive officer has responsibility.
-Annual bonus targets are set as a percentage of the relevant individuals' base salary (generally 25% of base salary) and can double (up to 50% of base salary), increase by up to 91% of base salary or increase by such other amounts as the Board may elect from time to time in the case of the Chief Executive Officer, if maximum financial performance targets are achieved.
-The Company sets Operating EBITDA targets in connection with the annual budget process to ensure that bonus targets are realized at predetermined levels of Operating EBITDA growth, representing a significant improvement over prior year and/or budget.
+Annual bonuses are designed to motivate executive officers to meet the Company's business objectives and, in particular, annual financial performance targets.
+Bonuses are earned and measured with reference to the Company's Operating EBITDA (as defined in our Annual Information Form) and, where applicable, that of any specific brand(s) for which the applicable executive officer has responsibility.
+Annual bonus targets are set as a percentage of the relevant individuals' base salary (generally 25% of base salary) and can double (up to 50% of base salary), increase by up to 91% of base salary or increase by such other amounts as the Board may determine from time to time in the case of the Chief Executive Officer, if maximum financial performance targets are achieved.
+The Company sets Operating EBITDA targets each year in connection with the annual budget process to ensure that bonus targets are realized at predetermined levels of

+Operating EBITDA growth, representing a significant improvement over the prior year and/or budget.
 Under the current program, all bonus payouts are rendered in cash.

-For 2015, bonus targets were set based on improved EBITDA performance over 2014.
-The Cara overall portion of 2015 annual bonuses paid out at the maximum level for eligible participants.
-Like 2015, 2016 annual bonus targets have been set based on improving EBITDA performance over 2015.
+For 2016, bonus targets were set based on improved Operating EBITDA performance over 2015.
+The overall portion of 2016 annual bonuses were generally paid out at 25% of target base salary for eligible participants.
+Like 2016, 2017 annual bonus targets have been set based on improving Operating EBITDA performance as compared to 2016.